tifchiu/tiffxnychiu/README.md

 ### About me :v:

 - :books: I'm a third-year computer science student minoring in cognitive science
-- :computer: My main languages are C++, Java, C, Python, HTML/CSS/JS
+- :computer: My main languages are C++, C, Python, and Ruby
 - 🌱 I'm currently in my 3A term, taking Algorithms, User Interfaces, Operating Systems, and Intro Linguistics.
 - :bulb: I'm currently working on Proxy!
 A web app for helping UW students find housing, sublet their apartment, etc.
 - :movie_camera: I love movies!
 Some of my favourites are Before Sunset, Reservoir Dogs, and Little Women.